-Today's WiFi Devices can be weak Transmitters
+Today's Wi-Fi Devices can be weak Transmitters

-Try and connect a WiFi phone to that old fashioned network though, and you’ll experience some pretty serious dropout and it will just not roam properly.
+Try and connect a Wi-Fi phone to that old fashioned network though, and you’ll experience some pretty serious dropout and it will just not roam properly.

 On some channels?
 Yes – its strange, but not all Wi-Fi channels are identical.

-So, what are you left with?
 If you spark up your network and don’t have enough AP density, the APs will run at maximum power.
-On 5GHz (channel dependant as I say), some will be 25mW and some a whopping 200mW.
+On 5GHz (channel dependent as I say), some will be 25mW and some a whopping 200mW.

 Let’s look at how this would look if those APs were a group of people in a room: you’d have some people transmitting whispering right next to people with a megaphone shouting.
 I've explained this concept in another blog, titled Wi-Fi and the Cinema Story.

 Even right next to the guy whispering, the guy with the megaphone is going to drown him out.
 This is just the Transmission (TX) side of things.

-Poor WiFi Voice Roaming
+Poor Wi-Fi Voice Roaming

 Do you want a much higher power device, such as a phone transmitting at higher power right next to your head?

-Access Point Power Caps: Q&A;
+Access Point Power Caps: Q&A

 You might do a survey at max power and it all looks good.
 Apply a power cap and resurvey, you now have coverage holes.
 What you really have revealed is all the areas a phone might not roam properly.